rackerlabs/support-how-to/content/cloud-load-balancers/configure-SSL-certificates-on-cloud-load-balancers.md

 audit_date: '2020-03-25'
 title: Configure SSL certificates on Cloud Load Balancers
 type: article
-created_date: '2020-03-24
+created_date: '2020-03-24'
 created_by: Chris Silva
-last_modified_date: '2020-03-25'
+last_modified_date: '2020-03-31'
-last_modified_by: Chris Silva
+last_modified_by: Cat Lookabaugh
 product: Cloud Load Balancers
 product_url: cloud-load-balancers
 ---

-The following article provides information on how to configure an SSL certificate on your Load Balancer.
+The following article provides information on how to configure an Secure Socket Layers (SSL) certificate on your Load Balancer.

-Cloud Load Balancers can be configured to accept SSL connections.
+You can configure Cloud Load Balancers to accept SSL connections.
 SSL-terminated load balancers decrypt the traffic at the Load Balancer and pass unencrypted traffic to the nodes behind the Load Balancer.
-This functionality can be applied to HTTP Load Balancers.
-Additionally, you can configure Server Name Indication (`SNI`) on your Cloud Load Balancer through your Cloud Control Panel.
+You can apply this functionality to HTTP Load Balancers.
+Additionally, you can configure Server Name Indication (SNI) on your Cloud Load Balancer through your Cloud Control Panel.
 This allows you to serve multiple SSL certificates on a single Cloud Load Balancer.
-More information is available at this link: [Configure multiple SSL certificates on Cloud Load Balancers](https://support.rackspace.com/how-to/configure-multiple-SSL-certificates-on-cloud-load-balancers/)
+For more information, see [Configure multiple SSL certificates on Cloud Load Balancers](how-to/configure-multiple-SSL-certificates-on-cloud-load-balancers/).

-## SSL Termination
+### SSL termination

 The SSL termination feature enables you to terminate SSL traffic at the load balancer layer versus at the web server layer.
-You can choose to configure SSL termination using a key and an SSL certificate or an (Intermediate) SSL certificate.
+You can choose to configure SSL termination by using a key and an SSL certificate or an Intermediate SSL certificate.
 When SSL termination is configured on a load balancer, a secure shadow server is created that listens only for secure traffic on a user-specified port.
 This shadow server is only visible to and manageable by the system.
 Existing or updated attributes on a load balancer with SSL termination also applies to its shadow server.
-For example, if Connection Logging is enabled on an SSL load balancer, it is also enabled on the shadow server and Cloud Files logs contain log files for both.
+For example, if *Connection Logging* is enabled on an SSL load balancer, it is also enabled on the shadow server.
+Also, Cloud Files logs contain log files for both servers.

-The following table shows the possible response codes for the operation.
+The following table shows the possible response codes for the operation:

 **Response Code**|**Name**|**Description**
 -----|-----|-----